Zika vaccine race spurred by crisis and profit potential

 | NEW YORK

-NEW YORK The race to find protection against the Zika virus is fueled by something often missing from tropical disease research: the potential for big profit.
+NEW YORK The race to find protection against the Zika virus is fuelled by something often missing from tropical disease research: the potential for big profit.

-The prospect of a blockbuster vaccine against a mosquito-borne virus has accelerated the pace of development and attracted the interest of big drugmakers, including Sanofi SA (SASY.PA), GlaxoSmithKline Plc (GSK.L) and Takeda Pharmaceuticals (4502.T).
+The prospect of a blockbuster vaccine against a mosquito-borne virus has accelerated the pace of development and attracted the interest of big drugmakers, including Sanofi SA, GlaxoSmithKline Plc and Takeda Pharmaceuticals.

 Although Zika infections are mild or asymptomatic in most people, demand for a vaccine is expected to be strong because it can cause devastating birth defects, pharmaceutical executives and disease experts said.

-The most lucrative market is seen in travelers seeking inoculation against the virus that has moved rapidly across the Americas and is the only mosquito-borne disease also spread through sex.
+The most lucrative market is seen in travellers seeking inoculation against the virus that has moved rapidly across the Americas and is the only mosquito-borne disease also spread through sex.

 "It scares people," said Scott Weaver, a virologist with the University of Texas and chairman of the Zika task force for the Global Virus Network.
 "Europeans and Americans can pay a pretty high price for these kinds of vaccines."